 - Head to the Reach and engagement section, like you did before.

-Additionally, you can create a comparison group to compare the engagement rate for a few profiles at a time.
+You can also create a comparison group to compare the engagement rate for a few profiles at a time.

 From there you can either analyze the total engagement metric for the selected profiles or track how the engagement rate looked day-by-day.